raymondkeogh/gameoflife/README.md

 ----------

-This is primarily a webiste for people to engage and enjoy the simulation so with that in mind the site will vere towards a more playful theme.
+This is primarily a website for people to engage and enjoy the simulation so with that in mind the site will veer towards a more playful theme.
 The simulation itself is reminiscent of earlier computer game graphics and so retro themes can be employed to reinforce this.

 **Colours:**